RytisBnk/Realpro/README.md

 ### Setting application encryption key

-Laravel framework requires an encryption key in an .env file.
-This file should be located in realpro/app folder along with .env.example.
+Laravel framework requires an encryption key and an .env file.
+This file should be located in \realpro folder along with .env.example.
 If it's not there (which it will likely be, if you cloned the repo), you need to create it and copy .env.example file content into it.
-This can be easily done by simply running this command in cmd (make sure you are in realpro/app directory).
+This can be easily done by simply running this command in cmd (make sure you are in \realpro directory).
 ```shell
 copy .env.example .env
 ```